 |Introduction to Management and Organisation||20|

 You will continue to develop your language skills at an advanced/intermediate level.
-You’ll have the option to complement these skills by choosing cultural modules that relate to the language you are studying, for example, if you study Spanish, you can choose to study an introduction to Latin America.
+You’ll have the option to complement these skills by choosing cultural modules that relate to the language you are studying.

 You’ll also choose from optional business modules that include: Strategic Marketing, Consumer Behaviour, Human Resource Management, and Interpreting Company Accounts.